Staying Safe During Cold Weather Alerts in Dallas

 Prepare Your Home for Cold Weather

 Keeping your home warm and safe is the first step to weathering cold spells.
-Here are some essential tips:
+Here are some essential tips to prepare your home:

 Seal windows and doors with weather stripping or caulk to prevent drafts.